dbohdan/tcl-augeas/README.md

 ## Installation

-tcl-augeas has been tested to build and run with Augeas 0.10 through 1.3 on the following operating systems:
+tcl-augeas has been tested to build and run with Augeas 0.10 through 1.5 on the following operating systems:

-* Fedora 21
+* Fedora 21-23
 * CentOS 6.5
 * CentOS 7.0
 * openSUSE 13.1
+* openSUSE Tumbleweed (20160709)
 * Ubuntu 12.04
 * Ubuntu 14.04
 * FreeBSD 10.1